unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 This page covers the following topics:

-- [Smart Contract Architecture](architecture-overview.md#smart-contract-architecture) — An overview of the core smart contracts that make up CNS.
+- [Smart contract architecture](architecture-overview.md#smart-contract-architecture) — An overview of the core smart contracts that make up CNS.
 This section explains how domains are minted and managed, what domain information is stored, and how users can interact with those domains through a blockchain.
-- [Domain Hierarchy and Ownership](architecture-overview.md#domain-hierarchy-and-ownership) — All things subdomains.
+- [Domain hierarchy and ownership](architecture-overview.md#domain-hierarchy-and-ownership) — All things subdomains.
 How they can be structured, created, and managed.
-- [Delegating Domain Management](architecture-overview.md#delegating-domain-management) — Explains the role of the transaction processor and meta transactions in minting domains and allowing users to delegate transaction costs.
+- [Delegating domain management](architecture-overview.md#delegating-domain-management) — Explains the role of the transaction processor and meta transactions in minting domains and allowing users to delegate transaction costs.

 Unstoppable Domains are built on CNS — the Crypto Name Service.
 CNS is a set of smart contracts on the Ethereum blockchain that govern how domains are created and used.
 Although it serves a similar _purpose_ as a traditional DNS system, CNS has architectural differences that change the interaction model significantly.
 For example, CNS domains are owned **irrevocably**.
 They do not need to be renewed and cannot be reclaimed by Unstoppable Domains.
 Once claimed, users have complete control of their domains.

 Every CNS domain is issued as an [ERC-721](https://eips.ethereum.org/EIPS/eip-721) token.
 Building on this standard makes it easier for developers to integrate with Unstoppable Domains and it lets users manage their domain ownership from any compatible wallet, exchange, or marketplace.

-## Smart Contract Architecture
+## Smart contract architecture

 The two central components of CNS are its `Registry` and `Resolver` smart contracts. `Registry` is a _map_ (or _dictionary_) from domain names to an owner address and a `Resolver` address.
 And `Resolver` is a _map_ from domain names to the records associated with that domain (cryptocurrency addresses, etc.).